FireKeyz/yeetcode/README.md

 * In LinkedList traversal questions, explore if you can make use of :
   * Have multiple pointers
   * Move the pointers at different rates *(delay of N, once every X moves of first pointer)*

+#### Remove Nodes From Linked List

+* Used Monotoric stack to remove nodes
+* **Optimal way** - Reverse the LinkedList i.e., basically start traversing from the right end and construct new LL with max elements